Hyundai County

-The Hyundai County (hangul:현대 카운티) is a single-decker minibus manufactured by the truck & bus division of Hyundai.
+The Hyundai County (hangul: 현대 카운티) is a single-decker minibus manufactured by the truck & bus division of Hyundai.
 It was introduced in 1998 as a successor to the Chorus.
 It is primarily available as city buses and tourist buses.

 It is related to the now-discontinued Kia Combi.

-Models
+History

 Hyundai County & e-County are designed by Hyundai Motor Company Jeonju Design Center.
 The County was built between 1998 and 2004, a new variant e-County was built since 2004.
 First facelift held in 2008.
 Minor change model was revealed in 2012 Busan Motor show.

 EV spec called 'County Electric' was revealed in 2019 Hyundai Truck & Bus Business Fair with Hyundai Pavise.
 And facelifted version launched in May 2020 as 'County New Breeze'.
 Its design was based on a Chinese specification which was revealed in 2015 Auto Shanghai.

+First generation (CS/CN; 1998)

+The first generation was released in 1998 as a successor to the Chorus and was produced until 2004.
+The e-County (e-카운티) was produced from 2004 to 2007 with a slightly modified County appearance.
+It was designed to meet Euro 3 standards and had some modified window arrangements.